 1. Back up, back up, back up!
-A comprehensive backup strategy, according to many cybersecurity experts, is the single biggest weapon an MSP can employ to help customers blunt the impact of a ransomware attack.
+Although a layered approach to cyber security is the best defense, a comprehensive backup strategy is an important tool an MSP can employ to help customers blunt the impact of a ransomware attack.
 A customer’s information can’t be held hostage if it’s securely stored off-network.
 An MSP can restore service quickly and easily with minimal disruption if an extensive back-up is employed.

 Not all backup strategies are created equal, though, when it comes to fending off ransomware.
 Brock University Associate Professor of Information Systems Tejaswini Herath concurs that ransomware will rear its head in 2018, and she has backup advice that she shared with Smarter MSP:

 Herath recommends a “tiered” or “layered” backup strategy, which includes redundancy.
 For example, using devices that are not connected to the network, using different media types, and keeping a copy off-site.
 Encrypt your backups, remembering that ransomware may target all connected devices and drives, including mapped ones.
 So even if using cloud backup options, it’s important to choose one with threat protection features.
 “Keep in mind that many ransomware variants can infect any attached drives or network files that are accessible including cloud-based,” Herath says.

 2. Intrusion prevention systems.
 Consider employing some of the latest intrusion prevention products so you can be alerted of a breach and act quickly if one occurs.